 You can also move the lead through the sales funnel faster.
 With email marketing, you’d send a welcome email, then an introductory email with an offer, then maybe a follow-up, then perhaps a bigger offer.
 Finally, you’d start to guide the lead to your pricing page and try to get them to buy.
 All those tasks can be achieved with a single phone call, maybe two at most.

 In 2018, the General Data Protection Regulation or GDPR came into play.
 It affects the privacy and data protection of those in the European Union as well as companies across the world that do business within the EU.
-We wrote about it back in April, so read up if you missed that post.

 Most companies today have strived to be in compliance.
 They’ve changed their cookies, privacy policies, and other data measures to meet GDPR regulations.
 You’ve probably received emails from companies you’re subscribed to giving you the opportunity to opt out.

 As a marketer or salesperson, you are constantly receiving data and other personal information from leads who opt in to your emails.
 These include the full name of the lead, their email address, and possibly their phone number, company name, and job title.
 Eventually, you may receive their address or their company’s address as well.